Overview

 Formulation:

 MCT oil, powder, or gel/jelly.
-Most studies use an MCT oil or jelly product.
+Most of the studies used an MCT oil or jelly product.

 Range of dosages studied: